-News news and academies are still discussing objectives such as containing global warming within 1,5°C. And it is not clear why, since this is a blatantly already laundered goal.
-The pitiless data of the last 8 years say so.
-Every year since 2015 has been more than 1 degree Celsius warmer than in pre-industrial times, according to the NOAA science team.
-Even last year was 1,1° Celsius warmer than it was in the mid-XNUMXth century
+TG and academies are still discussing objectives such as keeping global warming within 1,5°C. And it is not clear why, as this objective has already been blatantly failed.
+The merciless data from the last 8 years says so.
+Every year since 2015, according to the NOAA science team, has been more than 1 degree Celsius warmer than pre-industrial times.
+Last year was also 1,1° Celsius warmer than in the mid-XNUMXth century

-In other words: every year not only does the possibility of the world exceeding the critical global warming threshold of 1,5 degrees Celsius (2,7 degrees Fahrenheit) set in 2015 grow.
-There are even signs of accelerating warming (even if not enough to be sure).
-One thing is certain, however: the general trend warmed up and has been solid and unstoppable since the mid-70s.
+In other words: every year not only does the possibility that the world exceed the critical global warming threshold of 1,5 degrees Celsius (2,7 degrees Fahrenheit) established in 2015 grow.
+There are even signs of an acceleration of warming (even if not enough to be sure).
+One thing is certain, however: the general trend on heating it has been solid and unstoppable since the mid-70s.

 La Niña is not enough

-La Niña, a natural event that has the effect of changing the climate around the world, is experiencing a phase of prolonged activity for the third consecutive year.
-However, the effects of this phenomenon (if you don't know what it is, there is a very clear article at this address) are no longer enough.
-Gavin Schmidt, director of NASA's Goddard Institute of Space Studies, notes in an interview with the Associated Press that the Niña's "cooling" capacity has collapsed and will make this year hotter than 2022.
+La Niña, a natural event that has the effect of changing the climate around the world, is experiencing prolonged activity for the third consecutive year.
+However, the effects of this phenomenon (if you don't know what it is there is a very clear article at this address) are no longer enough.
+Gavin Schmidt, director of NASA's Goddard Institute of Space Studies, notes in an interview with the Associated Press that the "cooling" capacity of La Niña has collapsed and will make this year warmer than 2022.
 Not only that: 2024 would probably even be the hottest year ever.

-In 2022, extreme events triggered by global warming have undermined the security and infrastructure of health, food, energy and water in practically the entire planet.
-Large areas of Pakistan they were flooded, with serious economic losses and human casualties.
-Record-breaking heatwaves have been observed in China, Europe, North and South America.
+In 2022, extreme events triggered by global warming have undermined health, food, energy and water security and infrastructure across virtually the entire planet.
+Large areas of Pakistan they were flooded, with serious economic losses and human victims.
+Record heat waves have been observed in China, Europe, North and South America.
 Drought in the Horn of Africa threatens a humanitarian catastrophe.

 Are we really wasting more time by diverting the public debate to the protests of last generation and about their opportunity?
 Enough of everything, protests and reprimands.
 All.
 We need the facts.